steemit/devportal-tutorials-js/tutorials/28_grant_posting_permission/README.md

     );
 ```

 The results of the operation is displayed on the UI along with a block number in the console to confirm a successful operation.
+If you add permission to an account that already has permission will display an error of "Missing Active Authority".

-steemconnect offers an alternative to revoking posting permission with a "simple link" solution.
+Steemconnect offers an alternative to revoking posting permission with a "simple link" solution.
 Instead of running through a list of opetions on your account, you can simply use a link similar to the one below.
 You will be prompted to enter your usename and password and the specified user will have their posting permission removed instantly.
 https://v2.steemconnect.com/revoke/@username
 This is similar to the steemconnect links that have been covered in previous tutorials.
 For a list of signing operations that work in this manner you can go to https://v2.steemconnect.com/sign